ESTIMATED READ TIME: 10 MIN.

 *Texture applied to a surface created with the "Loft" component.

-As you can see, the first surface created with the "BoundarySurface" component has texturecoordinates based on a plane that covers the boundary box of the geometry, whereas the second surface that was created with the "Loft" component has texture coordinates that follow the shape of the given element.
-Other components that create texture coordinates similar to what was achieved with "Loft" are the "Sweep" and "RuledSurface" components.
+As you can see, the first surface created with the "BoundarySurface" component has texture coordinates based on a plane that covers the boundary box of the geometry, whereas the second surface created with the "Loft" component has texture coordinates that follow the shape of the given element.
+Other components that create texture coordinates similar to those achieved with "Loft" are the "Sweep" and "RuledSurface" components.

 Tip: Primitive objects also have their own texture coordinates.

-Finally, after you have made sure that your geometry has a good pattern, you can start playing with it by using transformations.
-The majority of these transformation can be found in the outputs of components which are located in the "Transform" tab inside "Affine", "Array" and "Euclidean".
+Finally, after you have ensured that your geometry has a good pattern, you can start playing with it by using transformations.
+The majority of these transformations can be found in the outputs of components, which are located in the "Transform" tab inside "Affine", "Array", and "Euclidean."

-The simplest and most used transformations for Texture Mapping are "Move", "Rotate" and "Scale" and they can be combined by using the "Compound" component.
-Just create a listwith those transformations in the order you'd like them to be executed and connect the "Compound" component into the "Transform" input located in "ShapeDiverTextureTransform" as shown in the next image:
+The simplest and most used transformations for Texture Mapping are "Move", "Rotate", and "Scale", and they can be combined by using the "Compound" component.
+Just create a list with those transformations in the order you'd like them to be executed and connect the "Compound" component into the "Transform" input located in "ShapeDiverTextureTransform" as shown in the following image:

 If done correctly, you'll be able to achieve something like this:

-Additionally, "ShapeDiverTextureTransform" offers the possibility to randomize the texture in the X and Y axes if you don't want a symmetrical result.
+Additionally, "ShapeDiverTextureTransform" allows you to randomize the texture in the X and Y axes if you don't want a symmetrical result.

 What If The Geometry Doesn't Already Have The Texture Pattern I Want?